hansemannn/titanium-crashlytics/README.md

-# Crashlytics in Appcelerator Titanium
+# Crashlytics in Titanium

-Use the native Fabric Crashlytics iOS / Android SDK in Appcelerator Titanium.
+Use the native Crashlytics iOS / Android SDK in Titanium.

 ## Supporting this effort